jadecobra/python_tdd_exercises/source/data_structures/list_comprehensions.rst

         return [item for item in iterable if item % 2 != 0]

   and the terminal shows all tests passed
-* Since all tests are passing I can remove repetition to make the code better.

 ----